You are here

-- To learn about the importance of the 21st of December (it’s the Winter/Summer Solstice)
+- To learn about the significance of 21 December (the winter/summer solstice)

 - To understand why there is a shortest (and longest) day of the year on our planet